What is step?

-step is a unified platform for software automation that allows you making the most out of automation artifacts while getting rid of specific tools.
+step is a unified platform for software automation that allows you to make the most out of automation artifacts while getting rid of specific tools.

 How to start with step?